rashmichaudhary24/genai-learning-journal/22-Training-vs-Inference.md

 ## Why Training Is Expensive

-Training is computationally expensive because learning requires much more than generating predictions.
+Training is computationally expensive because learning requires far more computation than simply generating predictions.

 In addition to performing a forward pass, the model must: